Last update: 10.02.2018

 This tab includes a warning not to change anything unless you know what you’re doing.
 If you don’t, we shouldn’t encourage you.
 If you do, you don’t need the encouragement.
 All we’ll say is – it’s very nice to have this level of customizability.

 Typical account information, version information, and updates.

-VyprVPN has a professional interface in the style of a Windows Control Panel menu.
+Our VyprVPN review concludes that the tool has a great interface – professional and following the style of a Windows Control Panel menu.
 There aren’t many fireworks, but the features and customization opportunities are great!